configwizard/neo-docs/content/examples/helpers.md

 There are some functions that don't quite fit into another topic.
 They will be referenced as `helper.X` in other tutorials

+## Convert String to Uin160

+Convert a string format Neo (3) address into a `uint160`.
+This is the format required for making transfers

 {{< tabs >}}
 {{% tab name="Go" %}}
 ```go